jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

 Analyzed soda bottling production line data.
 Identified key causes of downtime, enabling targeted improvements in operational efficiency.

 ## Key Insights
-- Operators were the leading cause of downtime.
+1. Operators were the leading cause of dodowntime.
-- Mac's downtime is mainly due to batch changes, while other operators struggle with machine adjustments.
+2. Mac's downtime is mainly due to batch changes, while other operators struggle with machine adjustments.
-- Five factors cause 80% of downtime; three are linked to operator errors.
+3. Five factors cause 80% of downtime; three are linked to operator errors.
-- Mac's efficiency is slightly below the overall average of all operators.
+4. Mac's efficiency is slightly below the overall average of all operators.

 ## Recommendation
 1. Provide batch change training for Mac and machine adjustment training for other operators.